Services

 • Speech Pathology for Children

-Speech Pathology helps with communication.
 The Speech Pathology service provides assessment and therapy to children aged 0 – 6 years who have not yet started school.

 A Speech Pathologist can support:

-• Speech sound development (saying sounds in words).
+• Speech sound development.

-• Social communication skill development.
+• Social communication development.

 A child may see a Speech Pathologist if they are experiencing: